icze4r/leela/README.md

 Literally just use view-source to get the code because the people who made HTML are absolutely ridiculous and the CODE tag does NOTHING.

-<a href="css.gradient.counter.list.html">CSS Gradient Counter List</a> by Mattia Astorino

 <hr />

 The Terminals